MadhanKumarC26/learn-shell/README.md

 # learn-shell
 helo
  welcome
- all the best for devops journey thank you
+ all the best for devops journey thank you devops